MichaelClerx/cellml-validation/models_1_0/README.md

 ## Booleans

-The CellML spec makes only confusing statements about booleans (occasionally mentioning the unit `cellml:boolean`, which cannot be assigned to any number or variable and has none of the other properties of a unit).
+The CellML 1.0 spec makes only confusing statements about booleans (occasionally mentioning the unit `cellml:boolean`, which cannot be assigned to any number or variable and has none of the other properties of a unit).
 In this test set, cases involving booleans are treated separately from unit checking conversion, as it seems likely many tools will treat booleans as a type, and e.g. implement type checking (`7 + false` is wrong) but not unit checking (`1 newton + 1 meter` is fine).
 The set `booleans` contains examples of misuse of booleans.
 Because the spec does not state otherwise, we assume that all these files are valid CellML.

+## Duplicate connections*

+There is no rule in the CellML 1.0 specification that stops you from connecting the same two variables twice.
+The spec does contain rules such as "a component X can only list its children in one place", suggesting that the spec was intended to be quite strict.
+In CellML 2.0 it is explicitly not allowed to connect two variables twice, so in this test set we have assumed doing so is invalid.

-## Advanced number types
+## Advanced number types*

 MathML 2 defines several number types, none of which are mentioned in the CellML 1.0 spec.
 However, all examples in the spec conform to the `real` type, which is also the MathML 2 default, so in the `valid` test files we have used only `real` type numbers.